Skip to main content

 • NIHSS is superior to CT and MRI for detecting early strokes.

-• The assessment can be performed immediately on any patient, by any clinician, at any facility, regardless of local resource constraints, and takes only a few minutes.
+• The assessment can be performed immediately on any patient, by any Clinician, at any facility, regardless of local resource constraints, and takes only a few minutes.

 • NIHSS is efficient and free, providing essential value to patients while optimizing clinical operations and resources.